 Deferred tax assets represent the future tax benefit of future deductible differences and, if it is more likely than not that a tax asset will not be realized, a valuation allowance is required to reduce the recorded deferred tax assets to net realizable value.
 The Company has evaluated positive and negative evidence to assess the realizability of its deferred taxes.
 Based on the evidence, including taxable income projections, the Company believes it is more likely than not that its deferred tax assets will be realizable.
-As a result the Company reversed the valuation allowance of \$5.3 million that existed as of December 31, 2016 during 2017.
-Accordingly, the Company has not included a valuation allowance against its deferred tax assets as of December 31, 2017.
+As a result the Company reversed the valuation allowance of \$5.3 million during 2017.
+Accordingly, the Company did not include a valuation allowance against its deferred tax assets as of December 31, 2018 and 2017.